JamesBatho/Teamfight-Tactics-Site/README.md

 Authentication is done using Bcrypt while Authorization is complete by using Flask's `g` object to keep track of the current user.

 ### Hosting
-This site is hosted using Heroku and some static files are hosted through AWS's S3 storage.
+This site is hosted using Heroku and some static files are hosted through AWS's S3 storage and served using AWS's CloudFront.